hapax/hapax.github.io/assets/bhqc.md

 But if the black hole disappears, it's natural to ask what happens to the information it was storing.
-Hawking's calculation suggests that the glow of the black hole is effective *random*, a noisy, uninformative radiance like the light from a hot coal or an incandenscent light bulb.
+Hawking's calculation suggests that the glow of the black hole is effectively *random*, a noisy, uninformative process like the light from a hot coal or an incandenscent light bulb.
 This means that when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole